apache/nuttx/configs/sama5d3x-ek/README.txt

         where the memory test fails!
 No idea why.

       2013-8-5:  The AT25 configuration has been verified to be functional.
+      2013-9-9:  The AT25 configuration has been verified with DMA enabled.

   ostest:
     This configuration directory, performs a simple OS test using